 Report an Academic Concern about a Student

-If you are aware of a student who is exhibiting behaviors that are negatively impacting their academic performance in a course, we encourage you to complete an Academic Concern Report Form.
-Often students exhibiting concerning academic behaviors (this might include non-attendance, non-engagement, a sudden drop in academic performance, etc.) and who are unresponsive to emails, are experiencing challenges outside of the classroom.
+If you are aware of a student who is exhibiting behaviors that are negatively impacting their academic performance, and you have made efforts to connect with the student or you need additional assistance with how to support the student, we encourage you to complete an Academic Concern Report Form.
+Concerning academic behaviors might include non-attendance, non-engagement, a sudden drop in academic performance, etc. We often find these are students experiencing challenges outside of the classroom who might need to discuss additional resources or consider withdrawing from some or all of their classes.

 Advising Case Management

-Case managers serve as a resource to students and the university community.
-Their focus is to provide support that helps students succeed academically by guiding them with strategies to overcome obstacles and connecting them to helpful resources.
+Advising case management is a resource for students and the university community offered by the Office of Academic Advising.
+The focus is to provide support that helps students succeed academically by guiding them with strategies to overcome obstacles and connecting them to helpful resources.

 For Students this might include: